Nikola Jovanović (basketball, born 1994): NBA Development League

 After going undrafted in the 2016 NBA draft, Jovanović joined the Detroit Pistons for the Orlando Summer League and the Los Angeles Lakers for the Las Vegas Summer League.
 On September 26, 2016, he signed with the Pistons, but was waived on October 17 after appearing in one preseason game.
 On October 30, he was acquired by the Grand Rapids Drive of the NBA Development League, an affiliate of the Pistons.
 On March 2, 2017, Jovanović was traded to the Westchester Knicks.

 Crvena zvezda and loans

 On July 29, 2017, Jovanović signed a three-year deal with Serbian club Crvena zvezda.
 On August 13, 2018, Jovanović moved on loan to the Italian club Aquila Basket Trento for the 2018–19 season.
 After the year-long loan in Italy, Jovanović signed a new contract with Zvezda on August 28, 2019.
 On August 6, 2020, Jovanović moved on loan to the Bosnian club Igokea for the 2020–21 season.

 Nizhny Novgorod

 On September 14, 2021, Jovanović signed a deal with Russian club Nizhny Novgorod.
 He parted ways with Nizhny in December 2021.

 Filou Oostende

 On March 3, 2023, he signed with Oostende of the BNXT League.

 Scafati Basket

 On December 13, 2024, he signed with Scafati Basket of the Lega Basket Serie A.

 Limoges CSP

 On June 24, 2025, he signed with Limoges CSP of the LNB Pro A.

+BC Vienna

+In 2026, Jovanović signed with Austrian club BC Vienna of the Austrian Basketball Superliga and the regional ABA League.